Pharmaceutical Industries - Industry Background

 Involving the student community in the research projects etc. at an early stage will help address resource shortages for a longer duration.

 Compensation plays an integral role in attracting talent.
 Recognizing talent within and identifying performance to achieve results in working with the organizational goals can also be equally important.

 Rewarding performers with intellectually stimulating projects and encouraging innovation within the business are essential to continued employee participation.

-Focusing on the environment that challenges employees and encourages them to take new research projects which could deliver more modern products can enable the company to sustain on a longer term.
+Focusing on the environment that challenges employees and encourages them to take on new research projects which could deliver more new products can enable the company to sustain in the longer run.